kimbjerge/few-shot-novelty/README.md

 Episodic training for domain generalization is the problem of learning models that generalize to novel testing domains with different statistics and classes than in the set of the known training domain.
 The method learns a model that generalizes well to a novel domain without any knowledge of the novel validation domain with new classes during episodic model training.
 It is also called the meta-learning paradigm, here we have a set of tasks to learn in each epoch.
-Each task also called an episode contains a support set of N-classes (N-way) with a K-shot of images for each class.
+Each task also called an episode contains a support set of K-classes (K-way) with a N-shot of images for each class.
 A query set of images is matched with the support set using a few-shot Protypical network that compares the embeddings from the backbone of the convolutional neural network.
 The Prototypical network uses the Euclidian distance as a similarity function during training to find the best matching class in the support set.
 Episodic training can be performed with and without pre-trained weights where the backbone in our experiments is ResNet18, ResNet34, or ResNet50.